Your Back-to-School Prep List

 August 15, 2023

 Are your kids prepared for the new school year?
 Are you?
 While children need to prepare emotionally and mentally for getting into the back-to-school routine, parents need to get ready on many fronts too.
-HSHS St. Elizabeth’s Hospital and HSHS Medical Group offer this handy checklist of preparations to tackle before school starts.
+HSHS St. Francis Hospital offers this handy checklist of preparations to tackle before school starts.